makepanic/doc.php/README.markdown

 ###Additional Config
 open `config.php` and modify the define() commands if you want

 	DOC_TITLE:   		default: 'doc.php'
 				 		this string sets the title of the navigation bar
 	ROOT_DIR:	 		default: 'docs'
 				 		this string sets the root folder for your docphp presentation MAX_NAV :	 		default: '4'
 				 		maximum number of breadcrumbs to dispay in the top navigation
 	SHORTEN_NAV: 		default: '15'
 				 		maximum number of characters in the top navigation per folder
 	THEME:   	 		default: 'light'
 				 		this string sets the title of the navigation bar choose between 'dark' and 'light'
+	SHOW_EXTENSIONS:   	default: 'false'
+						enable if you want to display file extensions

 ###License
 [WTFPL](http://sam.zoy.org/wtfpl/)

 ####TODO
-* download option
-* add more extensions
 * htaccess options for better links